 It’s never easy to repair a damaged online reputation.
-But for someone who’s constantly in the spotlight, this challenge becomes monumental.
+And for someone who’s constantly in the spotlight, this challenge becomes even larger.
 That’s why celebrity reputation management is critical for A-List stars, well-known entertainers, directors, producers, politicians and professional athletes.

 We’ve tackled this challenge for CEOs of multibillion-dollar companies and other highly visible leaders and entertainers.